banzaicloud/koperator-docs/docs/external-listener/index.md

       # ingressControllerTargetPort sets which port the ingress controller uses to handle the external client traffic through the "anyCastPort", default is 29092
       # valid range: 1023 < x < 65536
       # this doesn't have impact if using NodePort to expose the Kafka cluster
+      # if specified, the ingressControllerTargetPort cannot collide with the reserved envoy ports (if using envoy) and the external broker port numbers
       ingressControllerTargetPort: 3000
     - type: "plaintext"
       name: "external2"